Table Of Contents_

 Aqua-Magic offers some of the best-designed RV toilets, and this model clearly shows why their models are so comfortable, with a seat bowl that’s specifically designed to feel more like the toilet at home, plus a comfort-level profile with taller seating.
 The textured lid helps shed water more easily, too – but the plastic materials are lightweight for RVs already have enough heavy appliances.

 This toilet also excels at water management.
 The flush pedal is broad and located directly in front of the toilet for easier use, and has a dual-flush mechanism for half or full flushes.
 The model is also compatible with a hand sprayer for cleanliness if you prefer.
 And if you want to be extra eco friendly, consider investing in the best RV solar panels.
+Similar to the Aqua Magic, be sure to also check out the Porta Potti 565E, which is a sleek and modern looking RV toilet that’s durable, easy to clean, and comfortable.
+There’s also easy access to the holding tank and an integrated toilet paper holder attached in a closable compartment on the toilet bowl exterior to keep the paper clean and out of sight.

 Award: EASIEST MAINTENANCE